Tucker29/hello-world/English_1.md

 # time and mind: (what you have)
 # to record achievement and experience(that's what you want)
 # the product to make the record convenient, epic and beautiful.
+## 2019.9.4
+mundane: 1. dull, lack interest or excitement.
+2. 现世的. relative to the ordinary world.
+repetitive: contain or characterized by repetition, especially when tiresome or unnecessary.
+askance: with a look of suspicion or disapproval.

 ## 2019.9.3
 chicken chop:
 exude: discharge (smell or moisture) 散发出.